tinyclub/linux-lab/README.md

 | Ubuntu     | 16.04 + 4.4           | 18.09.4        | terminator              |
 | Ubuntu     | 18.04 + 5.0/4.15      | 18.09.4        | Linux v5.3 has issue    |

-Some engineers have run CentOS，Windows 10 and Mac OSX, welcome [reply this issue](https://github.com/tinyclub/linux-lab/issues/5) to share yours, for example:
+Some engineers have run CentOS，Windows 10 and Mac OSX, welcome to take a look at [the systems running Linux Lab](https://github.com/tinyclub/linux-lab/issues/5) and share yours, for example:

     $ tools/docker/env.sh
     System: Ubuntu 16.04.6 LTS